 Estimated payments are due four times a year on the following dates:

 You are required to pay 100 percent of the total of your prior year’s taxes or 90 percent of your estimated current year’s taxes.
-If you make over $150,000 in self-employment income, you must pay 110 percent of last year’s taxes.
+If you make over $75,000 as a single filer ($150,000 if married filing jointly) in self-employment income, you must pay 110 percent of last year’s taxes.

 If you didn’t owe taxes last year, you aren’t required to make estimated tax payments.
 However, it is a good idea to pay estimated taxes so you don’t have a large bill at tax time that you are unprepared to pay.